 The longer and later bogie Siphons, e.g. diagrams O11 and O12, could in theory accomodate many more churns per vehicle, but an official 1930 drawing of an insulated Siphon J specifies the loading capacity to be "100 to 116 churns".

-The Highworth branch carried considerable milk traffic.
+The Highworth branch generated considerable milk traffic.
 This is Stratton, with a milk train hauled by a small Metro tank.
 The leading vehicle is a 6-wheel low Siphon, the next a 6-wheel high Siphon, and the vehicle closest to the camera is a Dean 40' PBV, possibly a diagram K4.
 Platform trolleys were obviously the favoured method of transfering churns to and from vehicles at this location, and there are at least eight of them in this picture.
 (Platform trolley numbers and ergonomics could get complicated where any empties had to be unloaded first before the new fulls could be loaded.)
 The direction of the train is toward Swindon, so this is an up train, and it's a reasonable assumption that these churns are full.
 The platform trolleys, probably pre-positioned on the plaform prior to the train's arrival, and wheeled in tight to the train doors, have 3 (maybe 4) churns each – the number of churns being loaded into each vehicle would seem to indicate that no attempt at double-stacking was made here on this particular occasion.
 It is likely that the train would be joined with other up milk train vehicles at Swindon for onward route to London.

 In the 1920s, it is thought that over 60 express milk trains ran on the GWR every day to various towns and cities.
 In 1922, the GWR transported 75 million gallons of milk.

 Displaced from toplink express passenger duties by newer 4-4-0s and 4-6-0s, Dean Singles found use on express milk trains in their last days.
 On 9 September 1908, 3034 "Behemoth" hurries an up train towards London.
 The loco would be withdrawn a month later.

-At Southall, the doors of newly-outshopped Express Parcels railcar 17 struggle to cope with churn loading.
+|At Southall, the doors of newly-outshopped Express Parcels railcar 17 struggle to cope with churn loading.

 Conical churns began to be superseded by the 10-gallon parallel-sided cylindrical type of churn introduced in the 1930s, although some cylindrical types were present before that date.
 David Walley has kindly provided a pic of his cylindrical churn, whose approximate dimensions are 29" height and 13" diameter.